Who should buy the Puma Redon Move

 Puma Redon Move History

-One of the most recently released laceless Puma sneaker is a low-profile, martial arts inspired slip on with adjustable hook-and-loop strap called the Redon Move.
-This silhouette is an amalgamation of three distinct designs under the colorful sneaker folio of Puma, starting off with its state-of-the-art Puma Disc.
+One of the most recently released laceless Puma sneakers is a low-profile, martial arts-inspired kick with an adjustable hook-and-loop strap called the Redon Move.
+This silhouette is a mix of three distinct designs under the colorful sneaker folio of Puma.